Support Opportunities for Humanities Scholars

 Humane Studies Fellowship, offered by the Institute for Humane Studies, George Mason University

-The Humane Studies Fellowship is a non-residency, renewable award of up to $15,000 per year to assist students enrolled or planning to enroll in full-time PhD programs.
+The Humane Studies Fellowship is a non-residency, renewable award of up to $5,000 per year to assist students enrolled or planning to enroll in full-time PhD programs.
+Apply here.

 National Endowment for the Humanities (NEH)

 NEH offers a variety of grant programs to individuals and organizations that do the highest quality work to promote the humanities.
-See website for deadlines and details.
+See website listing for deadlines and details.
+There are always Fellowships and Grants applications.

 National Humanities Center Fellowship